stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

   Rising haggardly on the following day, Georgina saw the doctor for the first time since his recovery.
 He was bustling about preoccupiedly, circulating between the house and the clinic, and paying little attention to anything besides his work.
-There was no chance for the dreaded interview, and Clarendon did not even notice his sister&rsquo;s worn-out aspect and hesitant manner.
+There was no chance for the dreaded interview, and Clarendon did not even notice his sister's worn-out aspect and hesitant manner.

   In the evening she heard him in the library, talking to himself in a fashion most unusual for him, and she felt that he was under a great strain which might culminate in the return of his apathy.
 Entering the room, she tried to calm him without referring to any trying subject, and forced a steadying cup of bouillon upon him.
-Finally she asked gently what was distressing him, and waited anxiously for his reply, hoping to hear that Surama&rsquo;s treatment of the poor Thibetan had horrified and outraged him.
+Finally she asked gently what was distressing him, and waited anxiously for his reply, hoping to hear that Surama's treatment of the poor Thibetan had horrified and outraged him.

   There was a note of fretfulness in his voice as he responded.

-  &ldquo;What&rsquo;s distressing me?
-Good God, Georgina, what   isn&rsquo;t?
+   "What's distressing me?
+Good God, Georgina, what   isn't?
 Look at the cages and see if you have to ask again!
-Cleaned out&mdash;milked dry&mdash;not a cursed specimen left; and a line of the most important bacterial cultures incubating in their tubes without a chance to do an ounce of good!
-Days&rsquo; work wasted&mdash;whole programme set back&mdash;it&rsquo;s enough to drive a man mad!
-How shall I ever get anywhere if I can&rsquo;t scrape up some decent subjects?&rdquo;
+Cleaned out--milked dry--not a cursed specimen left; and a line of the most important bacterial cultures incubating in their tubes without a chance to do an ounce of good!
+Days' work wasted--whole programme set back--it's enough to drive a man mad!
+How shall I ever get anywhere if I can't scrape up some decent subjects? "

   Georgina stroked his forehead.

-  &ldquo;I think you ought to rest a while, Al dear.&rdquo;
+   "I think you ought to rest a while, Al dear. "

   He moved away.

-  &ldquo;Rest?
-That&rsquo;s good!
-That&rsquo;s damn good!
+   "Rest?
+That's good!
+That's damn good!
 What else have I been doing but resting and vegetating and staring blankly into space for the last fifty or a hundred or a thousand years?
-Just as I manage to shake off the clouds, I have to run short of material&mdash;and then I&rsquo;m told to lapse back again into drooling stupefaction!
+Just as I manage to shake off the clouds, I have to run short of material--and then I'm told to lapse back again into drooling stupefaction!
 God!
 And all the while some sneaking thief is probably working with my data and getting ready to come out ahead of me with the credit for my own work.
-I&rsquo;ll lose by a neck&mdash;some fool with the proper specimens will get the prize, when one week more with even half-adequate facilities would see me through with flying colours!&rdquo;
+I'll lose by a neck--some fool with the proper specimens will get the prize, when one week more with even half-adequate facilities would see me through with flying colours! "

   His voice rose querulously, and there was an overtone of mental strain which Georgina did not like.
 She answered softly, yet not so softly as to hint at the soothing of a psychopathic case.

-  &ldquo;But you&rsquo;re killing yourself with this worry and tension, and if you&rsquo;re dead, how can you do your work?&rdquo;
+   "But you're killing yourself with this worry and tension, and if you're dead, how can you do your work? "

   He gave a smile that was almost a sneer.

-  &ldquo;I guess a week or a month&mdash;all the time I need&mdash;wouldn&rsquo;t quite finish me, and it doesn&rsquo;t much matter what becomes of me or any other individual in the end.
-Science is what must be served&mdash;science&mdash;the austere cause of human knowledge.
+   "I guess a week or a month--all the time I need--wouldn't quite finish me, and it doesn't much matter what becomes of me or any other individual in the end.
+Science is what must be served--science--the austere cause of human knowledge.
-I&rsquo;m like the monkeys and birds and guinea-pigs I use&mdash;just a cog in the machine, to be used to the advantage of the whole.
-They had to be killed&mdash;I may have to be killed&mdash;what of it?
-Isn&rsquo;t the cause we serve worth that and more?&rdquo;
+I'm like the monkeys and birds and guinea-pigs I use--just a cog in the machine, to be used to the advantage of the whole.
+They had to be killed--I may have to be killed--what of it?
+Isn't the cause we serve worth that and more? "

   Georgina sighed.
 For a moment she wondered whether, after all, this ceaseless round of slaughter really was worth while.

-  &ldquo;But are you absolutely sure your discovery will be enough of a boon to humanity to warrant these sacrifices?&rdquo;
+   "But are you absolutely sure your discovery will be enough of a boon to humanity to warrant these sacrifices? "

-  Clarendon&rsquo;s eyes flashed dangerously.
+  Clarendon's eyes flashed dangerously.

-  &ldquo;Humanity!
+   "Humanity!
 What the deuce is humanity?
 Science!
 Dolts!
 Just individuals over and over again!
 Humanity is made for preachers to whom it means the blindly credulous.
 Humanity is made for the predatory rich to whom it speaks in terms of dollars and cents.
 Humanity is made for the politician to whom it signifies collective power to be used to his advantage.
 What is humanity?
 Nothing!
-Thank God that crude illusion doesn&rsquo;t last!
-What a grown man worships is truth&mdash;knowledge&mdash;science&mdash;light&mdash;the rending of the veil and the pushing back of the shadow.
+Thank God that crude illusion doesn't last!
+What a grown man worships is truth--knowledge--science--light--the rending of the veil and the pushing back of the shadow.
 Knowledge, the juggernaut!
 There is death in our own ritual.
-We must kill&mdash;dissect&mdash;destroy&mdash;and all for the sake of discovery&mdash;the worship of the ineffable light.
+We must kill--dissect--destroy--and all for the sake of discovery--the worship of the ineffable light.
 The goddess Science demands it.
 We test a doubtful poison by killing.
 How else?
-No thought for self&mdash;just knowledge&mdash;the effect must be known.&rdquo;
+No thought for self--just knowledge--the effect must be known. "

   His voice trailed off in a kind of temporary exhaustion, and Georgina shuddered slightly.

-  &ldquo;But this is horrible, Al!
-You shouldn&rsquo;t think of it that way!&rdquo;
+   "But this is horrible, Al!
+You shouldn't think of it that way! "

-  Clarendon cackled sardonically, in a manner which stirred odd and repugnant associations in his sister&rsquo;s mind.
+  Clarendon cackled sardonically, in a manner which stirred odd and repugnant associations in his sister's mind.

-  &ldquo;Horrible?
+   "Horrible?
 You think what   I   say is horrible?
 You ought to hear Surama!
 I tell you, things were known to the priests of Atlantis that would have you drop dead of fright if you heard a hint of them.
 Knowledge was knowledge a hundred thousand years ago, when our especial forbears were shambling about Asia as speechless semi-apes!
-They know something of it in the Hoggar region&mdash;there are rumours in the farther uplands of Thibet&mdash;and once I heard an old man in China calling on Yog-Sothoth&mdash;&ldquo;
+They know something of it in the Hoggar region--there are rumours in the farther uplands of Thibet--and once I heard an old man in China calling on Yog-Sothoth-- "

   He turned pale, and made a curious sign in the air with his extended forefinger.
 Georgina felt genuinely alarmed, but became somewhat calmer as his speech took a less fantastic form.

-  &ldquo;Yes, it may be horrible, but it&rsquo;s glorious too.
+   "Yes, it may be horrible, but it's glorious too.
 The pursuit of knowledge, I mean.
-Certainly, there&rsquo;s no slovenly sentiment connected with it.
-Doesn&rsquo;t Nature kill&mdash;constantly and remorselessly&mdash;and are any but fools horrified at the struggle?
+Certainly, there's no slovenly sentiment connected with it.
+Doesn't Nature kill--constantly and remorselessly--and are any but fools horrified at the struggle?
 Killings are necessary.
 They are the glory of science.
-We learn something from them, and we can&rsquo;t sacrifice learning to sentiment.
+We learn something from them, and we can't sacrifice learning to sentiment.
 Hear the sentimentalists howl against vaccination!
 They fear it will kill the child.
 Well, what if it does?
 How else can we discover the laws of disease concerned?
-As a scientist&rsquo;s sister you ought to know better than to prate sentiment.
+As a scientist's sister you ought to know better than to prate sentiment.
-You ought to help my work instead of hindering it!&rdquo;
+You ought to help my work instead of hindering it! "

-  &ldquo;But, Al,&rdquo; protested Georgina, &ldquo;I haven&rsquo;t the slightest
-intention of hindering your work.
-Haven&rsquo;t I always tried to help as much as I could?
-I am ignorant, I suppose, and can&rsquo;t help very actively; but at least I&rsquo;m proud of you&mdash;proud for my own sake and for the family&rsquo;s sake&mdash;and I&rsquo;ve always tried to smooth the way.
-You&rsquo;ve given me credit for that many a time.&rdquo;
+   "But, Al, " protested Georgina,  "I haven't the slightest intention of hindering your work.
+Haven't I always tried to help as much as I could?
+I am ignorant, I suppose, and can't help very actively; but at least I'm proud of you--proud for my own sake and for the family's sake--and I've always tried to smooth the way.
+You've given me credit for that many a time. "

   Clarendon looked at her keenly.

-  &ldquo;Yes,&rdquo; he said jerkily as he rose and strode from the room, &ldquo;you&rsquo;re right.
-You&rsquo;ve always tried to help as best you knew.
-You may yet have a chance to help still more.&rdquo;
+   "Yes, " he said jerkily as he rose and strode from the room,  "you're right.
+You've always tried to help as best you knew.
+You may yet have a chance to help still more. "

   Georgina, seeing him disappear through the front door, followed him into the yard.
 Some distance away a lantern was shining through the trees, and as they approached it